corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

     cpu: 2000m
 ```
 {{< note >}}
-It is particularly important to specify resource requests when using a Kubernetes cluster with auto-scaling, to ensure that it scales appropriately when the Corda cluster is deployed.
+It is particularly important to specify resource requests when using a Kubernetes cluster with autoscaling, to ensure that it scales appropriately when the Corda cluster is deployed.
 {{< /note >}}

 You can also override the default resource requests and limits separately for each type of Corda worker.